 Each standing committee of the Board has a written charter, approved by the Board, which describes the committee's general authority and responsibilities.
 A current copy of each charter is available on the Corporate Governance page of the Investors section of our website, available at http://investor.alkermes.com.
 Each standing committee of the Board undertakes an annual review of its charter and works with the Board to make such revisions as it and the Board consider appropriate.

-Each committee of the Board has the authority to engage outside experts, advisors and counsel to the extent it considers appropriate to assist the Board committee in its work.
+Each committee of the Board has the authority to engage outside experts, advisors and counsel, or to establish subcommittees, in each case to the extent it considers appropriate to assist the committee in its work.

 Assignment of Committee Members